Don’t Assume Anything

 I proceeded with restoring the backup after creating a Linux-based boot disk with the restore application loaded on it.
 At 32% complete, the backup hung, and I eventually had to hard-power off the PC to end it.
 When I booted up and went back into the application, it could no longer find a valid backup.
 So much for having a full system backup.
 Fortunately there was a partition on the hard drive that would assist you with restoring to the original factory settings, and I was able to rebuild my system in about four hours.
 I also had backups of everything in “My Documents” on another external hard drive that was also backed up on Sunday, so I didn’t lose my most important files.

 The moral of this story: just don’t assume that because you’ve had backups and you tested them a while back that they are still going to work.
 Changes in hardware, architecture, size of the backups, etc., can all have unintended consequences on the restorability of your systems.
 I just hope that if you ever find yourself in a situation such as mine, be it at home or at work, that you are as fortunate as I was.

-2 comments on “Don’t Assume Anything”
+2 Responses to “Don’t Assume Anything”

 Leave a Reply